sj-freitas/depinj-express-example/README.md

 1. Clone this repository.
 1. Run `yarn` to install the dependencies.
+1. Run `yarn build` to compile the code.
 1. Run `yarn start` to spin the server.

 ## Requests